-Autumn is a great season for all pumpkins and squashes.
+Pumpkins and squashes are starting to make an appearance on the markets.
 They can be treated in very similar ways; some have thicker skin and require peeling, whereas some do not.

 Although butternut is technically a fruit, it is predominantly used in savoury dishes and treated often as a vegetable.
 Can be roasted, boiled, toasted or pureed and turned into breads, cakes and muffins.